dougbtv/docker-asterisk/high-availability/docs/presentation/app/presentation.md

 I'll tell you if I like his idea, I will implement it.
 The bottom line is that I feel like I have such higher confidence in diagnosing issues on my Asterisk boxen, over Kamailio.

 By the same token, Kamailio hasn't failed me.

+More is still needed here, especially in terms of replicated dialogue state.
+Which with Kamailio, will require some database redundancy which is a big chunk to chew off in conjunction with what we're covering right here.

+Don't use keepalived in AWS.
+Since they don't like multicast traffic, it's not worth it.
+It's honestly cleaner to use an API and fail over on your own monitoring conditions.

 ---
 layout: false